The Challenge of Choice

 At the age of 52, I quit my job, and (I think) I'm now in early retirement.
 Here's what I've done to prepare myself moving forward.

-There are many ways to spend your nest egg, but they generally fall into a continuum between the "probability-based" school of thought and the "safety-first" school of thought.
+There are many ways to spend your nest egg, but they generally fall into a continuum between "probability-based" and "safety-first."

 An interview with Big ERN, the man behind Early Retirement Now, where he discusses the pro and cons of FIRE and how to figure out withdrawal rates.